spell-music/csound-expression/ideas/CE-Release-todo.md

 -- next release (super hard problems)

 * thinking on cabbage UI.
 To get Csound instruments work with DAW.

+* adding parameters for patches.
+Synth characters.
+Set of sub-synth tools to create the patch (waves filters envelopes)

+* global tempo

+* note arpegiator

+* thinking on more modular approach (creation of streams of notes instead of callback functions) arpeggiator as anote transformer

 * thinking on delay + sampler bug